Her Campus Logo Her Campus Logo

 Lastly, and in my opinion one of the most important tips, creating a study schedule will ensure that you dedicate enough time to each subject or set aside more time for classes you could use more attention in.
 You can find a link here to a Google Sheets study calendar template I made.
 The first week shows an example of how you can format your schedule.
 Feel free to make a copy of this sheet and use it to create your study plan for finals!
 Good luck everyone!!

-Vinathi Golkonda is the Secretary at the Her Campus TAMU chapter.
-She manages member information and keeps chapter members informed about upcoming events and reminders.
+Vinathi Golkonda is the Vice President at the Her Campus TAMU chapter.
+She manages member information and advise executive board members.
 Her writing mainly covers her experiences in college and events happening around campus.
 Outside of Her Campus, Vinathi serves as the Executive Director of Operations for the Texas A&M Student Senate where she manages records and curates content for its social media platforms.
-Vinathi is currently a sophomore at Texas A&M University majoring in Electrical Engineering and minoring in Mathematics and Computer Science.
-Aside from writing, her hobbies include playing piano, listening to music, doing henna, and hiking.
-She has visited over 20 National Parks and Monuments over the past 11 years and loves nature.
+Vinathi is currently a junior at Texas A&M University studying Electrical Engineering.
+Aside from writing, her hobbies include playing piano, listening to music, and hiking.
+She has visited over 20 National Parks and Monuments over the past 11 years and loves being in nature.
 Vinathi thoroughly enjoys watching reality television shows, especially Love is Blind and Indian Matchmaking on Netflix.